 Ask the farmer or vendor.
 Many crops were harvested less than 24 hours before, if not the morning of.
 Our baked goods are baked fresh that morning.
-Some foods keep longer,such as onions, apples, potatoes and cheese because MFM farmers grow these foods themselves and bring them from their local farms or kitchen.
-Their products travel a very shorttime and distance from the farm or kitchen to you.
+Some foods keep longer, such as onions, apples, potatoes and cheese because MFM farmers grow these foods themselves and bring them from their local farms or kitchen.
+Their products travel a short time and distance from the farm or kitchen to you.

 How is Middlebury Farmers' Market funded?

 Farmers pay a fee to sell at MFM.
-Grants and weekly fees support our market.
+Grants, donations from local businesses, and weekly vendor fees support our market and maintain its longevity.